MPhillips55/Machine_Learning/README.md

 ## Repo Files

   * 'Machine Learning Project Work File' - this is an html download of the jupyter notebook where most of the data exploration and transformation were carried out utilizing pandas.
-I also created a new variable here.
+To view the html file click [here.](https://mphillips55.github.io/Machine_Learning/Exploring+Enron+Corpus+with+Machine+Learning+-+Michael+Phillips.html)

   * 'ml exploration' - this is an html download of the jupyter notebook where I did the machine learning explorations (testing different algorithms, etc).